 crafting at The Free School

-I know not everyone has piles of fabric and yarn scraps kicking around like I do, but paper works just as well!
+I know not everyone has piles of fabric and yarn scraps kicking around like I do, but paper works just as well!7.
+Nature collages/transient art.

 All kids love nature and all kids come to creativity naturally (or most of them--I've never met one who isn't creative in some way).
 The two together can make for some really inspired (and inspiring) kids!
 I find I don't even have to prompt this creation in nature, my kids just go for it and I encourage it.
 I try not to interfere but will sometimes collect piles of "supplies" to fuel their creations.
 This is especially true with fairy houses, which both of my kids love to create on walks either in the woods or the city.
 Fairies live in the city too, you know ;)